MicrosoftDocs/azure-devops-docs/docs/pipelines/process/approvals.md

 :::image type="content" source="media/checks/checks-timeline-sync.png" alt-text="Diagram that shows the timeline of two synchronous checks' executions.":::

 In this execution:
-- Both checks, _Sync Check 1_ and _Sync Check 2_, are invoked at the same time. _Sync Check 1_ passes, but it will be retried, because _Sync Check 2_ fails.
+- Both checks, _Sync Check 1_ and _Sync Check 2_, are invoked at the same time. _Sync Check 1_ passes, but it is retried, because _Sync Check 2_ fails.
-- At minute 5, _Sync Check 1_ is retried but fails, so it will be retried.
+- At minute 5, _Sync Check 1_ is retried but fails, so it is retried.
 - At minute 7, _Sync Check 2_ is retried and succeeds.
 The pass decision is valid for 7 minutes.
-If _Sync Check 1_ doesn't pass in this time interval, _Sync Check 2_ will be retried.
+If _Sync Check 1_ doesn't pass in this time interval, _Sync Check 2_ is retried.
-- At minute 10, _Sync Check 1_ is retried but fails, so it will be retried.
+- At minute 10, _Sync Check 1_ is retried but fails, so it is retried.
 - At minute 14, _Sync Check 2_ is retried and succeeds.
 The pass decision is valid for 7 minutes.
-If _Sync Check 1_ doesn't pass in this time interval, _Sync Check 2_ will be retried.
+If _Sync Check 1_ doesn't pass in this time interval, _Sync Check 2_ is retried.
 - At minute 15, _Sync Check 1_ is retried and succeeds.
 Now, both checks pass, so the pipeline is allowed to continue to deploy the stage.

 Let us look at an example that involves an approval and a synchronous check.
 Imagine you configured a synchronous check and an approval for a service connection with a _Time between evaluations_ of 5 minutes.
 Until the approval is given, your check runs every 5 minutes, regardless of decision.